 - 1/2 cup fresh cherry tomatoes multi colored, 1/4" dice

 - Preheat oven to 500 degrees.Cut 4 Kumato tomatoes in half (I had 5 medium sized ones.)
 Place a sheet of parchment on a medium sized rimmed baking pan.
 Add 1/2 teaspoon evoo.
 Place tomato halves and unpeeled garlic on top.
 Brush all over with oil on pan.
 Sprinkle with a pinch of kosher salt and freshly cracked pepper.

-- Roast in the hot oven to blacken - REMOVE garlic after 6 minutes; will be blackened around the edges an softened inside.Roast tomatoes a total of 20 minutes until well roasted and just blackened around the edges.
+- Roast in the hot oven to blacken - REMOVE garlic after 6 minutes; will be blackened around the edges an softened inside.Roast tomatoes a total of 20 minutes until well roasted and just blackened and caramelized around the edges.
 Remove from the oven and let cool slightly.

 - Peel Garlic; In a small 3 -4 cup food processor add garlic, HALF the roasted tomatoes, chipotle peppers, adobe sauce, vinegar, lime juice and sea salt.Blend until very smooth - add all to a medium sized bowl.